7viveK7/achyver-web/README.md

-# CareerAI - AI-Powered Job Portal
+# Achyver - AI-Powered Job Portal

-CareerAI is a comprehensive job portal that leverages artificial intelligence to connect job seekers with their ideal positions and help companies find the perfect candidates.
+Achyver is a comprehensive job portal that leverages artificial intelligence to connect job seekers with their ideal positions and help companies find the perfect candidates.

 ## Features